 Prices of dwellings

-Prices of dwellings in housing companies decreased in the first quarter
+Prices of old dwellings in housing companies rose in the second quarter

-Prices of new dwellings in blocks of flats and terraced houses grew by 4.9 per cent in the whole country compared with the previous quarter.
-In Greater Helsinki, prices rose by 5.9 per cent and in the rest of the country by 4.3 per cent.
+Prices of new dwellings in blocks of flats and terraced houses fell by 0.6 per cent in the whole country compared with the previous quarter.
+In Greater Helsinki, prices went down by 0.9 per cent, and in the rest of the country by 0.5 per cent.

 Statistics Finland, Prices of dwellings